rsksmart/RSKIPs/IPs/RSKIP136.md

 Every node in the tree has the size information of their childrens.
 This allows a postorder traversal of the tree by increasing an offset value.

-The idea is to divide the whole tree in CHUNKS of size at around CHUNK_SIZE and transfer this unit of data in each request.
+The idea is to divide the whole tree in CHUNKS of size of at least CHUNK_SIZE and transfer this unit of data in each request.
 Every CHUNK contains a variable amount of tree nodes and every node in the chunk must be fully serialized, it cannot be split.
 To verify CHUNKS by themselves, extra information in the form of hashes also have to be added to the packet.

 <p align="center">
     <img src="./RSKIP136/complementary-hashes.jpg" height="300">